randomwangran/roam-with-helm/README.md

 ## Insert the contents as a transclusion link.

-This requires user to mark the candidates by pressing `SPC`.
+This requires user to mark the candidates by pressing `C-SPC`.
 After the selection, press `RET` to insert the candidates as transclusions.